Recommendations – Waikiki and Oahu

 Restaurants: Again so many from which to choose.
 I am recommending three plus a world-class shaved ice.
 As mentioned earlier, it is hard to go wrong at any restaurant on the Island.

 Haleiwa Joe's at Haiku Gardens (in Kaneohe): A wonderful, romantic dining experience on the other side of the Island.
 The restaurant overlooks an exquisite garden.
 The food and service - magnificent - the coconut shrimp appetizer a must.
 You WILL ENJOY!
 In Feb.
 04, we ate at the sister restaurant Haleiwa Joe's Seafood Grill in Haleiwa.
 It was just as good.
-Be sure to have Christian C. wait on you.

-Cholo's Homestyle Mexican (in Haileiwa): Mexican in Hawaii?
+Cholo's Home style Mexican (in Haileiwa): Mexican in Hawaii?
 Frankly, I was surprised to find such an outstanding Mexican restaurant.
 As you can see from the picture, it is not fancy but the food is authentic and delicious.
 My son Craig (hat) and his buddy Ryan enjoying their food.
 On a recent visit in Feb.
 04, I discovered that the restaurant has been enlarged.
 The food is still very good.

 Giovanni's Shrimp Wagon located next to the Kahuku Sugar Mill (Highway 83).
 Nothing fancy, very messy, and totally delicious!
 This little van is an institution.
 There are many imitators but only one Giovanni's.
 Writing your name on the old Volkswagon van is also a tradition.
 No matter what time you show, expect a line.